 Whitening Home Remedies May Affect Sensitive Teeth

-Age, red wine, coffee, smoking and certain medications can all affect teeth and lead to discoloration.i If you want a brighter smile, you may consider teeth whitening home treatments such as whitening strips, trays and bleaching kits as a remedy to help whiten your teeth.
+Age, red wine, coffee, smoking and certain medications can all affect teeth and lead to discoloration.i If you want a brighter smile, you may consider teeth whitening home treatments such as whitening strips, trays and bleaching kits to help whiten your teeth.

-These home treatments for teeth whitening lighten teeth by bleaching, which triggers a chemical reaction to change the color of your teeth.
+These home treatments for teeth whitening lighten your teeth with bleach, which triggers a chemical reaction to change the color of your teeth.
 However, they can also cause temporary tooth sensitivity.ii It’s important to know the facts about at-home teeth whitening treatments and how to use them before you decide to try them out.
-You should also check with your dentist beforehand, especially if your teeth are already sensitive.
+Ask your dentist about the best at-home whitening treatments for sensitive teeth before trying home remedies on your own.

 Find out more about whitening sensitive teeth.